-While the pandemic-induced uptick in online shopping isn't a secret, new research from Vonage reveals that no other industry has seen stronger growth in customer engagement in 2020.
+While the pandemic-induced uptick in online shopping isn't a secret, new research from Vonage reveals that no other industry has seen stronger growth in customer engagement in the past two years.
 That includes healthcare, media/entertainment, and other industries that became more important than ever during the COVID-19 pandemic.

 If holiday ecommerce trends are any indication, the shift to online shopping hasn't slowed much yet.
 But what happens when the pandemic ends?
 How can online retailers that won customer attention by necessity transform that attention into loyalty with the right customer experience?